Close Menu

 11. An organization that charges a fee for its service.

-If a beneficiary believes there is a payee who is a better fit for their circumstances, then the beneficiary should contact the local SSA office and tell them about it.
+If a beneficiary believes there is a payee who is a better fit, then they should contact the local SSA office and tell them.
 The SSA looks at the circumstances in each case to decide what is in the beneficiary’s best interest.
-Obviously, the beneficiary’s desires matter to the SSA.
+Obviously, your desires matter to the SSA.

 WHAT EVIDENCE DO YOU NEED TO PROVE THAT YOU DON’T NEED A REPRESENTATIVE PAYEE?